Spain, Croatia peaking ahead of Euro 2020 knockout game - WHIZ News

 When it comes to Spain’s attack, much of the focus will again be on Alvaro Morata.
 The Spain striker received a torrent of online abuse after missing a penalty against Slovakia and was also heavily criticized after the first two games, despite scoring against Poland.

-Spain has missed its last five penalties overall — including two at Euro 2020 — so the coach probably isn’t relishing the prospect of a shootout.
+When it comes to penalties, though, he’s not the only one struggling.
+Spain has missed its last five spot kicks overall — including two at Euro 2020.

+But with the possibility of a penalty shootout deciding Monday’s game, Spain captain Koke Resurreccion said the whole team has been practicing spot kicks every day.

+”We have some great penalty takers, we have players with the necessary character to take them,” Koke said.
+“So I’m not worried about that issue. … I’m sure if we do get one, we’ll stick it away.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports